-Camp Dresser & McKee Inc. serves as the Authority's engineering consultant in connection with the issuance of the Series 2008 Bonds.
-The Supplemental Feasibility Report prepared by Camp Dresser & McKee Inc. is attached hereto as Appendix B. The Engineering and Financial Feasibility Report, which is incorporated herein by reference, as supplemented by the Supplemental Feasibility Report included as Appendix B hereto, provides an independent engineering analysis of the Authority's Systems and a financial feasibility analysis of the Authority's current operations and CIP.
+Camp Dresser & McKee Inc. serves as the Authority's engineering consultant in connection with the issuance of the Series 2010 Bonds.
+The Supplement to the Consulting Engineering's Report prepared by Camp Dresser & McKee Inc., attached hereto as Appendix B, provides an independent engineering analysis of the Authority's Systems and a financial feasibility analysis of the Authority's current operations and CIP.